BiagioeCarmine/morra-flask/README.md

 ## Playing the match

-Now, though, let's move on to a more specific anal
-If a match is confirmed, the clients have 15 seconds from the creation of the match to communicate the user's move for the first round.
-The server will respond by communicating the time and URL to poll to get the results for the current round.
+If a match is confirmed, the clients have [`ROUND_MOVE_WAIT_SECONDS` (as defined in `consts.py`)](_utils/consts.py) seconds to set the user's move for the first round.
+The time at which to send this request is found in the match data as `start_time`.
+Then, at the time specified in `first_round_results` in the match data, the client can perform its first GET request to the `/matches/<match_id>/last_round` route, which will return the current points for each player in the match, hand and prediction for the last round for both players in the match and the time at which to perform the POST and GET requests for the next round.
+And then it goes on until `next_round_start` is set to `over`, meaning the match is finished.
 If one of the clients fails to perform these requests, they will be considered disconnected and the match will finish and counted as a loss for the disconnecting user and a win for the other user.

+More on how this works in the section about timing which follows this one.

 ## How we manage timing, a.k.a. where the dirty laundry might be